 Please include attribution to 101blockchains.com with this graphic. <a href='https://101blockchains.com/blockchain-infographics/'> <img src='https://101blockchains.com/wp-content/uploads/2022/02/Differences-between-Ethereum-Solana-and-Polygon-1.png' alt='Differences between Ethereum, Solana, and Polygon='0' /> </a>

 Consensus mechanism is a mandatory procedure followed by all blockchain nodes to reach agreements regarding the present state of the network.
 Ethereum presently leverages the Proof of Stake or PoS consensus mechanism, drawing power from multiple miners worldwide participating actively in the consensus.
 Proof of Work consensus demands high computing power, thereby restricting the scope of participation for users.
-Even if Proof of Work helps in ensuring security and complete decentralization for ETH, it suffers from concerns of reduced performance.
+Even if Proof of Work helps to ensure security and complete decentralization for ETH, it suffers from concerns of reduced performance.

 Solana blockchain brings something unique to the table in terms of its consensus mechanism.
 The network utilizes an array or list of computations to determine the ideal method for verification of the time gap between two different events.
-Interestingly, Solana blockchain leverages one cryptographically secure function to facilitate output prediction.
+Interestingly, the Solana blockchain leverages one cryptographically secure function to facilitate output prediction.

-Rather than relying on the PoW consensus, the blockchain platform uses a hybrid consensus mechanism that features the best of Proof of Stake as well as Proof of History.
+Rather than relying on the PoW consensus, the blockchain platform uses a hybrid consensus mechanism that features the best Proof of Stake as well as Proof of History.
 The hybrid consensus on the Solana blockchain enables better flexibility for arranging the order of transactions.
 As a result, the consensus mechanism of the blockchain platform empowers it to carry out almost 50,000 transactions every second.

 Speaking of transaction speed, it is also one of the prime factors for identifying the best pick from a Solana vs Polygon vs Ethereum comparison.
-The speed of blockchain platforms is important while comparing them to find which one will be a better fit.
+The speed of blockchain platforms is important when comparing them to find which one will be a better fit.
 In the case of Ethereum, every participant holds a copy of the digital ledger.

 The distributed ledger holders take care of the operation and management of the network.
 Therefore, ETH is capable of processing a limited number of transactions every second.
 In addition, Ethereum is highly crowded, and you might have to wait to verify your transaction or pay a huge fee for the same.